PowershellScripts/SharePointOnline-ScriptSamples/Lists and Libraries Management/Modern or Classic/Verify which lists have the new UI using Powershell and REST/README.md

-Short Powershell that checks which SharePoint Online list has what experience setting.
+Short Powershell script that checks which SharePoint Online list has what experience setting.